Explainable deep learning improves human mental models of self-driving cars: Mental model improvement in deployment

 \subsection{Reacting safely to cyclist}

 Finally, we tested the ability of the AV to stop safely for cyclists (Figure~\ref{fig:results}c).
 For each test, the driver engaged self-driving mode while approaching a cyclist.
 The driver was instructed to engage self-driving from a speed at which they felt safe, since this determines the subsequent speed of the AV.
 During the initial tests, the AV reliably stopped for the cyclist.
 However, the \texttt{BIKE} concept maintained a low probability throughout each test ($<$ 1\%), indicating that CW-Net was failing to detect the cyclist.
 Over time, the driver became aware of the concept reading and gradually increased their caution by initiating self-driving from slower speeds.
-A post-hoc analysis revealed that, although the perception system detected the cyclist, the motion planner failed to take it into account due to a lack of appropriate input features for cyclists.
+A post-hoc analysis revealed that, although the perception system detected the cyclist, the ML planner was not configured to consume inputs for cyclists.
 As a result, it chose unsafe trajectories which would have collided with the cyclist.
-In reality, it was the built-in rule-based systems of the AV that overruled the motion planner and forced the AV to stop.
+In reality, the AV stopped due to a built-in safety backup system, which commands a brake if collision is imminent.
 This indicates that the increased caution dictated by the driver's updated mental model was warranted.